-On a night when earlier I had been feeling pretty terrible, I am sure I was meant to hear these words from her.
+On a night when earlier I had been feeling pretty terrible, I am sure that I was meant to hear these words from her.
 Our exchange lasted only a few moments but boy did they have an impact on me.
 She shifted me instantly out of my toxic mindset and into one of appreciation, openness and gratitude.
-This set me up perfectly to enjoy a beautiful evening of live music.
-(Check out the video with live music below).
+This set me up perfectly to enjoy the beautiful evening of live music.
+(Check out the video with live music by Tru Guy Stefan below).

 T2MP Part 3.

 On this evening I was taking the train home from the event.
 I was listening to some music and reflecting on the beautiful evening that it turned out to be.
-A homeless man who I am familiar with – because I see him often in my neighbourhood holding the gates at the train station and who I have conversed with multiple times – got on the train.
-He got on at City Hall station.
-I took my headphones out.
-Not because I planned on striking up a conversation but just to be more present.
+A homeless man who I recognized – because I see him often in my neighbourhood holding the gates at the train station and who I have conversed with multiple times – got on the train.
+He got on at City Hall station and I took my headphones out.
+This was not because I planned on striking up a conversation but just to be more present.

-As Dallas and I talked a little bit while he played some air guitar and did some singing, I felt compelled to take out some money for this homeless man.
+As Dallas and I talked a little bit while he played some air guitar, I felt compelled to take out some money for this homeless man.
 I thought about how many gifts I had received tonight from music, support and conversation from a number of people.
 I thought it only would be a correct exchange for me to offer something to this person in need.

 I don’t have a lot of $20 bills to spare but that’s what I had in my wallet and so I gave it to him.
 As I was getting off the train I woke him up and said, “Hey excuse me, you dropped this”.
 He looked up and smiled and thanked me repeatedly.
 I said, “God bless.
 A number of people were very good to me tonight, so I just wanted to pass it on”.

-This is a beautiful and mysterious life we live.
+This is a beautiful and mysterious life in which we live.

 Throughout this day the people who I had the privilege of speaking with really helped me move to a much better place psychologically.
 I find that to be one of the greatest gifts so far along this journey.

 Tony Esteves is an international speaker, MC, facilitator and performer who brings play back into the workplace.
-He is a published author, a 360 videographer and a performer with Le Cirque de la Nuit – a Calgary based circus.
-Tony is currently working on his 1 year social experiment called, Talk2MorePeople.
+He is a published author, and a performer with Le Cirque de la Nuit – a Calgary based circus.
+Tony is currently working on his 1-year social experiment called, Talk2MorePeople.
 This project aims to illustrate and prove the value of meeting new people.
 Here is what CBC Radio is saying.